techfreaque/octo-ui-2/README.md

 ## Bulding from source
-- if you want to use the dev branch, usually it will require my forked branches of the Octobot packages and tentacles
+- if you want to use the dev branch, usually it will require my forked branches of the Octobot packages and tentacles `git clone https://github.com/techfreaque/octo-ui-2`\
-- currently also the main branch requires my forks, which will change soon\
-`git clone https://github.com/techfreaque/octo-ui-2`\
 `cd octo-ui-2`
 ### 1. install requirements